 If you are wondering about how many trades you will make per year, 1,000 equals less than 3 per day.

-Most successful binary options traders only deal with a handful of different assets over the course of a day.
+Most successful options traders only deal with a handful of different assets over the course of a day.
 They do this because it is too hard to have a broad range of knowledge about many different assets and still trade them with any sort of success.
 Obviously, the first thing you need to check here then is that the broker you wish to use has the assets that you are most familiar with.
-Most binary brokers tend to focus on currency pairs simply because many Forex traders also use binary options to help them increase their profitability.
+Most brokers tend to focus on currency pairs simply because many Forex traders also use options to help them increase their profitability.

 Beyond this, most brokers also offer an array of stocks, indices, and commodities.
 Depending on where the broker is based out of and who their target audience is, the assets listed within these categories will vary.
 If you have a few assets in mind that you definitely want to trade, consult the broker’s asset list before you sign up for an account.